monsoonmaelstrom/book2/book2.md

 ----

-By the end of the day, we’ve all had at least six turns carrying Lisette, and I can tell everyone is sick of it, but no one is complaining, even though it took an extra three hours to cover the same distance today as it did yesterday.
+By the end of the day, we’ve all had at least six turns carrying Lisette, and I can tell everyone is sick of it, but no one is complaining, even though it took us an extra three hours to cover the same distance today as we did yesterday.

 “I’ll go see about some food,” Giorgi says, when we finally decide on a stopping point.